Niteshthori24198/QR-Insight/README.md

 # Features
   This project has the following features:

+  ## Home Page

+  ## Sign In Sign Up Page
+  The OAuth and GitHub Authentication features allow users to sign up and log in to the website using their Google or GitHub accounts

   ## QR Code Generator Page
   The QR Code Generator page allows users to generate QR codes for text, URL, Wi-Fi, Zoom, WhatsApp, phone, vCard, and email.
 Users can     also download, print, or share the generated QR code via email or WhatsApp.